Multi-scale Autoregressive Models are Laplacian, Discrete, and Latent Diffusion Models in Disguise: Limitations and Future Work

 \section{Limitations and Future Work}

-\paragraph{Scale of experiments.} Our empirical study is intentionally small: we use controlled MLP baselines to isolate effects under limited compute.
-A more complete assessment would train a reference VAR model end to end on standard image benchmarks and compare to its diffusion analogue under similar settings.
-Specifically: (i) \emph{latent vs. pixel}: run next-scale refinement in VQ-VAE latents and, as a “no-latent” control, in a Laplacian pixel pyramid; (ii) \emph{discrete vs. continuous}: keep the pyramid but replace the categorical head with a Gaussian regression head to test quantisation; (iii) \emph{multi-scale vs. single-scale}: collapse to a single latent grid to assess the value of coarse to fine.
-For each setting, attach a \emph{diffusion head} that predicts $\varepsilon$ with $T$ steps in the same space (pixel diffusion, latent diffusion, and discrete diffusion, respectively).
-Report quality–cost frontiers (e.g., FID or PSNR versus wall-clock and versus network evaluations), calibration (e.g., bits/dim with standard dequantization), and sensitivity to $S$ scales versus $T$ steps.
+\paragraph{Scale of experiments.} Our empirical study is intentionally limited in scope.
+We use controlled MLP baselines to isolate specific factors under modest compute budgets.
+A broader assessment should train a full VAR model end-to-end on standard image benchmarks and compare it with a diffusion baseline under matched architectures and training budgets.
+Useful ablations include: (i) latent vs. pixel, by running next-scale refinement in VQ-VAE latent space and in a Laplacian pixel pyramid as a no-latent control; (ii) discrete vs. continuous, by replacing categorical prediction heads with Gaussian regression heads while keeping the same pyramid structure; and (iii) multi-scale vs. single-scale, by collapsing to a single latent grid.
+For each setting, one can add a diffusion objective in the same representation space (pixel, latent, or discrete) and compare quality--cost trade-offs (e.g., FID/PSNR versus wall-clock and function evaluations), calibration (e.g., bits/dim with standard dequantisation), and sensitivity to refinement depth $S$ versus diffusion steps $T$.

-\paragraph{Deterministic forward process.} In vanilla VAR, the forward path that builds the latent/residual pyramid is fully deterministic.
-Stochasticity appears only in bitwise self-correction variants (e.g., \citep{han2025infinity}) that inject Bernoulli noise at the code level.
-Whether mild forward randomness helps remains an open question and requires further experiments.
+\paragraph{Deterministic forward process.} In standard VAR, the forward construction of the latent/residual pyramid is deterministic.
+Stochasticity is introduced only in some variants, such as bitwise self-correction methods that inject Bernoulli noise at the code level \citep{han2025infinity}.
+The effect of adding controlled stochasticity to the forward process is not yet clear and warrants systematic evaluation.

-\paragraph{Leverage the diffusion ecosystem.} Several techniques from diffusion may transfer directly to VAR’s iterative-refinement view.
-Examples include classifier-free guidance adapted to categorical heads, self-conditioning across scales, loss re-weighting akin to simplified diffusion objectives, few-step distillation of a large-$S$ refiner into a small-$S$ student, early-exit or schedule search analogous to noise-schedule tuning, and solver-style improvements such as consistency training to reduce the number of refinement transitions.
-One might also explore rectified-flow style objectives between consecutive scales, latent-consistency adapters for faster sampling, and temperature or top-$k$ calibration per scale to trade fidelity for diversity.
-Given the fruitful research in the diffusion literature, it is now the time for VAR to leverage many techniques from this field.
+\paragraph{Leveraging diffusion methods.} The iterative-refinement view suggests several diffusion-inspired techniques that may be applicable to VAR.
+Candidate directions include classifier-free guidance for categorical heads, self-conditioning across scales, loss reweighting, few-step distillation from larger-$S$ models, and schedule design or early-exit strategies.
+Other possibilities include consistency-style objectives between scales, latent-consistency adapters for faster sampling, and per-scale temperature or top-$k$ calibration to tune fidelity-diversity trade-offs.
+These directions should be treated as hypotheses for future empirical study.